faranalytics/socketnaut/README.md

 ### ServiceAgent

 A `ServiceAgent` coordinates its state with its respective proxy (e.g., Worker scaling and termination).
 A `ServiceAgent` can be instantiated using the `createServiceAgent` function.
-It consumes a native Node.js server (e.g., HTTP, HTTPS, TCP).
-The "wrapped" Node.js server may be used the same way it is used natively; it can even be passed into an external routing facility or provided to a web application framework; please see the [Examples](#examples) section for instruction on how to do this.
+It consumes a native Node.js server (e.g., [`net.Server`](https://nodejs.org/api/net.html#class-netserver), [`http.Server`](https://nodejs.org/api/http.html#class-httpserver), [`https.Server`](https://nodejs.org/api/https.html#class-httpsserver), [`tls.Server`](https://nodejs.org/api/tls.html#class-tlsserver)).
+The Node.js server provided to the `ServiceAgent` may be used the same way it is used natively; hence, Socketnaut works with many popular Node.js web frameworks.
+Please see the [Examples](#examples) section for instructions on how to use Socketnaut with native Node.js servers and web application frameworks.

 ## API